drcallaway/mail-boss-project/README.md

 # mail-boss

-Mail Boss is a free email scheduling service for Gmail users.
+Mail Boss is a free email scheduling service that I created for Gmail users.
 The website is here:

 https://www.mailboss.org/